How To Start A Nonprofit In Maryland

 Definitely.
 A federal employer identification number (EIN) is crucial to managing your nonprofit’s finances, applying for 501(c) tax-exempt status with the IRS, registering as a Maryland charity, and opening a bank account in your nonprofit’s name (among numerous other financial necessities).
 You can apply for an EIN after the State Department of Assessment and Taxation approves your nonprofit’s Articles of Incorporation.

-The IRS accepts EIN applications over the phone, by mail, or through its website.
+The IRS accepts EIN applications online.
 But if you don’t have the time or don’t want to deal with the IRS, you can add our convenient EIN service for an additional fee when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws